The Amityville Horror: Disputes over accuracy

 George Lutz maintained that events in the book were "mostly true".
 In June 1979, George and Kathy Lutz took a polygraph test relating to their experiences at the house.
-The polygraph tests were performed by Chris Gugas and Michael Rice who, at the time, were reportedly among the top five polygraph experts in America.
+The polygraph tests were performed by Chris Gugas and Michael Rice, who were reportedly among the top five polygraph experts in America.
 The results, in Rice's opinion, did not indicate lying.
+However, skeptics have pointed out that polygraph tests "are notoriously unreliable", and that "there is little evidence that polygraph tests can accurately detect lies."

 In October 2000, The History Channel broadcast Amityville: The Haunting and Amityville: Horror or Hoax?, a two-part documentary made by horror screenwriter/producer Daniel Farrands.

-The debate about the accuracy of The Amityville Horror continues.
-The various owners of the house since the Lutz family left in 1976 have publicly reported no problems while living there.
-James Cromarty, who bought the house in 1977 and lived there with his wife Barbara for ten years, commented: "Nothing weird ever happened, except for people coming by because of the book and the movie."
+The debate continues concerning the accuracy of The Amityville Horror.
+The various owners of the house since 1976 have publicly reported no problems while living there.
+James Cromarty bought the house in 1977 and lived there with his wife Barbara for ten years; he commented: "Nothing weird ever happened, except for people coming by because of the book and the movie."